AESthetix256/Runalyze/README.md

 		* it's stored in the column `training.with_goal` and will be set/migrated with Version20251007210000 for the existing activities
 		* it will not indicate, if the goal is reached ;-)
 	* **Migration Version20251007210000 is necessary!**
+* 2025-11-01:
+	* _WorkoutName_ of FIT activities will be auto mapped to training-types.
+You must add these types to your sport with the same (workout)name as in Garmin
+		* This will work only in batch import; _auto detection_ (of interval, Regeneration Run, Tempo Run, Basic Endurance...) or _Pace goal_ has higher priority
+		* It must be the same language as in your database.
+If you have a workout `Crescendolauf`, it needs a type of this name
+		* Hint: you can see your Garmins workout name in the notes of imported Runalyze activities, if it's stored in the FIT file
+	* Fix _Lactate threshold pace_ representation in "fit detail" section of an selected activity

 Please notice:
 * All the changes are only done for me to use this great product for me.